 This post contains affiliate links which means that we may receive a small commission if you make a purchase through a link at no additional cost to you.
 Thank you for your support!

 Vacation – it’s something we all look forward to and all need in our busy lives.
-All travel blogs and travel sites will give you plenty of ideas of things to do and what to see.
+All travel blogs and travel sites will give you plenty of ideas about things to do and what to see.
 But what about things not to do and what to do instead?
 By no means are we authorities or claim to be but we have done our fair amount of traveling; especially in Italy.
 When it comes to this country, I think we could actually consider ourselves experts or close to it.
 After all, since 2010 we have visited 82 towns and cities in Italy so far.
 Here are some of our tips or tricks of the trade.

 Wasted time and money are easy factors when traveling.
 Along with missed opportunities too.
 Times have changed for traveling and we hope to give you a little insight into current practices.
 Let’s review some common travel mistakes you should and can avoid and what to do instead.